jesper-olsen/UniPac/README.md

 * Ghosts slow down in the tunnel and when freightened.
 * When eaten, ghost eyes trace a path back to the ghost house.
 * Two 'fruit' bonuses on every level.
+* Cornering.

-Pacman is animated with ascii symbols and the ghosts rendered with different ghostly unicode emoticons; Unicode has symbols for most of the fruit bonuses, but not for the ghosts themselves.
+Pacman is animated with ascii symbols and the ghosts rendered with different ghostly unicode emoticons (Pinky 👺, Blinky 👹, Inky 👻, Clyde 🎃);
+ Unicode has symbols for most of the fruit bonuses (🍒,🍓,🍑,🍎,🍇,🚀,🔔,🔑), but not for the ghosts themselves.

 Controls are on the arrow keys.
 ```